Get a Job (song): Legacy

 The song was later featured in the soundtracks of the movies American Graffiti (1973), Stand By Me (1986), Trading Places (1983), Get a Job (1985), Joey (1986), and Good Morning, Vietnam (1987).
 In the 1980s, the UK recruitment agency Brook Street Bureau used it in their two TV commercials, replacing the words "get a job" with "better job".

 The revival group Sha Na Na derived their name from the song's doo-wop introduction.
 They performed it at Woodstock in 1969.
 Sha Na Na in return, though under the spelling "Xanana" became the nickname of former East Timorese President and Prime Minister José Alexandre Gusmão, better known as "Xanana Gusmão".

-"Get a Job" inspired a number of answer songs, including "Got a Job", the debut recording by The Miracles.
+"Get a Job" inspired a number of answer songs, including "Got a Job", the debut recording by the Miracles.
 Dennis Wilson, co-founder of the Beach Boys, believed that his group's song "She's Goin' Bald" (1967) paid homage to "Get a Job".
 Several bars of "Get a Job" are quoted at the start of "The Obvious Child," the first track on Paul Simon's album The Rhythm of the Saints.

 The famous line "yep yep yep yep yep um um um um get a job" was used in an episode of Married... with Children (Al Bundy tells his son Bud what he should do to earn money).

-Cover versions

-Australian band Ol' 55 covered the song on their album Take It Greasy (1976).
-It was recorded by Jan Berry of Jan & Dean on his 1997 solo album Second Wave.
-Other versions include those by the Hampton String Quartet (What if Mozart Wrote "Roll Over Beethoven"?), Neil Young & Crazy Horse (Americana, 2012). and The Delltones.
-James Taylor did a rendition on his Other Covers album.
-The Mills Brothers (Dot Records 45-15695) 1958.

-Television and film

-In the 1984 "You and the Horse You Rode In On" episode 7 of season 2 of the TV series Hardcastle and McCormick, at 11 minutes and 2 seconds, this song is played during the sequence in which the character Mark McCormick is walking the streets in search of employment.